base-org/web/apps/base-docs/base-camp/docs/writing-to-contracts/usePrepareContractWrite.md

 By the end of this guide you should be able to:

-- Implement Wagmi's `usePrepareContractWRite` and `useContractWrite` to send transactions to a smart contract
+- Implement Wagmi's `usePrepareContractWrite` and `useContractWrite` to send transactions to a smart contract
 - Configure the options in `usePrepareContractWrite` and `useContractWrite`
 - Call a smart contract function on-demand using the write function from `useContractWrite`, with arguments and a value